platteronset/Discord-Infinite-Type/README.md

 ## Usage

-1. Obtain an authorization token from Discord.
-You can create a bot or use your own user account.
+1. Obtain an authorization token use your own user account.

 2. Run the script: python source.py